 National Child Protection Week invites all Australians to play their part to promote the safety and wellbeing of children and young people.

-This year, National Child Protection Week (NCPW) occurs across Australia from 5-11 September.
-This is the 31st year celebration with the theme:
+This year, National Child Protection Week (NCPW) occurs across Australia from 4-10 September.
+In 2022, National Child Protection Week will continue to embrace the overarching message:

 Every child, in every community, needs a fair go.